Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 • Open to 4-1/2″ to clamp most projects

-So, if your woodworking projects take you indoors this is the rare vise that will follow you inside.
+So, if your woodworking projects take you indoors, this rare vise will follow you inside.
 And that includes simply clamping to your countertop or kitchen table.

 Just don’t get in trouble with any dust…